Therapy for Women in Augusta, GA

 You struggle to tell anyone no and actually mean it.
 You might say no at first, but then guilt hits so hard that you cave and do what they asked anyway.

-If people-pleasing has caused you to ignore your own needs, Therapy for Women, can teach you how to show up for yourself while still showing up for others.
+If people-pleasing has caused you to ignore your own needs, Therapy for Women, in Augusta and the surrounding CSRA, can teach you how to show up for yourself while still showing up for others.

 People-pleasing is a survival strategy (literally).